mariel-rs/mariel-rs.github.io/content/blogs/16092022_learningpath.md

 ### Web development

 This year I also took a short course on web development offered by LaunchX, and sadly (or happily?)
-I only got interested only by one part of the course:
-Backend using NodeJS.
+I only got interested in one part of the course: Backend using NodeJS.
 To make the story short, I found that part to be the most comprehensive and hands-on than the rest of the course.
 This left me with several deficiencies on the front-end side that I want to fix as I still want to develop my small site to test experimental optimization applications for out-of-the-blue problems.

 This being said, I have decided to take another course on web development and go further than easy tutorials.
-I had two runner-ups: The Odin Project(TOP) and freeCodeCamp.
+I had two runner-ups: The Odin Project (TOP) and freeCodeCamp.
 After looking thoroughly at the contents, exercises and reviews, the winner is TOP.